brash99/JAMLIB/README.md

 ## About

-The repository contains a collection codes/scripts (in fortran, python, mathematica) along with interpolation tables for the collinear parton distributions in the nucleon as well as the collinear parton to hadron fragmentation functions.
+The repository contains a collection of codes/scripts (in fortran, python, mathematica) along with interpolation tables for the collinear parton distributions in the nucleon as well as the collinear parton to hadron fragmentation functions.
+In addition we include:

+* polarized twist 3 up and down distributions.
+* polarized structure functions g1 and g2 for proton, neutron, deuterium and helium.

 ## Quick start
 The codes can be downloaded in two ways